percona/portal-doc/docs/advisors/checks/postgresql-wal-retention-check.md

 # Postgres WAL retention check
 ## Description

-This check is to advise on the number of WAL files being retained in the pg_xlog or pg_wal directory depending on the version of Postgres being checked.
-The check displays the number of WAL files and the disk space consumed by them.
-Additionally, the check provides information such as the number of wal_keep_segments or wal_keep_size configured depending on the version of Postgres.
-A calculation is performed against the parameters mentioned and the potential disk space used as a result of the parameter values and wal_segment_size for the running cluster.
+This check analyses the number of WAL files being retained in the **pg_xlog or pg_wal** directory depending on the version of Postgres being checked, and reports the number of WAL files and the disk space they consume.

+Additionally, the check provides information on the number of **wal_keep_segments** or **wal_keep_size** configured depending on the version of Postgres.
+A calculation is performed against the parameters mentioned and the potential disk space used as a result of the parameter values and **wal_segment_size** for the running cluster.

 ## Resolution